g-pechorin/degen/readme.md

 As of 2013-04-01 I'm still using this, and updating it in connection with coursework.
 I'm using Hg-Git as my client, which can be flaky (and developed by GitHub, so it's kind of weird they don't maintain it)
  * find out why the desktop demos don't play music
- * Groovy, jnlp and applet demos
+ * Groovy (+groovy android), jnlp and applet demos
- * flatten the demo project space
+ * flatten the module tree
- * move com.peterlavalle::degen into this project
  * removal of libGDX version numbers
  * update to the libGDX version 0.9.8 with the new modelling stuff
  * droid::cull needs to not-fail when there are no files to repack

 Done Goals (1.3.4)
 ------------------
- * DONE : move com.peterlavalle::droid into this project
+ * move com.peterlavalle::droid into this project
+ * move com.peterlavalle::degen into this project

 Butter Scotch Goals
 -------------------